Awesome

 All of this is why the popular emoji-regex

 package exists.
 It does a great job of accurately matching most common-sense emoji.
-But to do so, it uses a gigantic (~13 KB uncompressed) regex that hard codes a list of Unicode code points that are tied to a specific Unicode version.
+But to do so, it uses a massive (~13 KB uncompressed) regex that hard codes a list of Unicode code points that are tied to a specific Unicode version.
 Conversely, emoji-regex-xs

 uses a general pattern that continues to be highly accurate in matching all/only emoji, but uses only ~0.3 KB to do so.
 It follows emoji-regex